 IO in their output, so they’re perfectly reasonable combinators.

 One thing you might notice, though, is a curious lack of eliminators.
-In fact, Haskell has a designated way of eliminating
+In fact, Haskell has a single designated way of eliminating an

 main and running your program is how you eliminate the

 IO type and get access to the useful information inside.

 IO type is that it’s referentially transparent, which means that a value of type